12 best invoice processing automation software options for finance teams

 Best for: Organisations processing large invoice volumes.

-Stampli centres invoice approvals around email and conversation threads, improving visibility across stakeholders.
-Native fraud controls are limited.
+Stampli centres invoice approvals around email and conversation threads, which improves visibility across stakeholders.
+Native fraud controls are limited and its bill-pay side is US-centric, though the invoice automation is usable in Australia.

 Best for: AP teams focused on faster approvals.

-Yooz offers scalable invoice capture with strong OCR performance, but setup and rule configuration can require upfront effort.
+Yooz offers scalable invoice capture with strong OCR performance, though setup and rule configuration can take upfront effort.
+It's available in Australia but has no local office.

 Best for: Growing AP teams.

-Quadient AP focuses on document intake and routing, making it suitable for paper-heavy invoice environments.
+Quadient AP focuses on document intake and routing, which suits paper-heavy invoice environments.

 Best for: Document-heavy AP workflows.

 Rossum uses AI to extract data from complex invoice formats.
-Control depth depends on connected systems.
+Control depth depends on the systems it connects to.

 Best for: Non-standard invoice formats.